 These fragrant plants grow three to six feet tall and bloom in mid-summer.
 Hardy in Zones 4 to 9.

 The following cultivars showcase the large, showy flowers.

 10. African Queen

-‘African Queen’ is a fragrant variety, with 6- to 8-inch apricot colored blooms that appear in midsummer.
+‘African Queen’ is a fragrant variety, with six- to eight-inch apricot colored blooms that appear in midsummer.

 A winner of the Award of Garden Merit from the Royal Horticultural Society, ‘African Queen’ makes delightful cut flowers as well as adding interest to the garden.

-Bags of 3 bulbs are available at Burpee.
+Bags of three bulbs are available at Burpee.

 ‘Regale’ produces large trumpet blooms in white with a yellow throat, and a light pink hue on the outside of the petals.

-Producing 10-12 flowers on 3- to 4-feet high stems, this variety is a splendid example of a trumpet lily.
+Producing 10 to 12 flowers on three- to four-feet high stems, this variety is a splendid example of a trumpet lily.

-Bags containing 3 bulbs are available at Burpee.
+Bags containing three bulbs are available at Burpee.